mcclatchy/docpub/docpub-planning-notes.md

 * COMPLETED: fix 403 error when when signing in with Google oauth
 	* `accounts/login` not found in URLs, but not an issue when logging with existing user

-* COMPLETE: fix `user` if uploaded to shared?
+* COMPLETED: fix `user` if uploaded to shared?
 Ben C uploaded one with shared account and it showed him as the owner, not shared account as owner

 * N/A: Ben C got `documentcloud_login` referenced before assignment, which he shouldn't get bc doc uploaded to the shared acct; must be related to fact that it thinks it was uploaded to individual instead of shared acct

-* COMPLETE: if uploaded to shared account, give warning that user won't be able to view if access set to `Your newsroom` and don't have the shared account credentials (maybe don't say the second part tho)
+* COMPLETED: if uploaded to shared account, give warning that user won't be able to view if access set to `Your newsroom` and don't have the shared account credentials (maybe don't say the second part tho)

-* COMPLETE: add boolean field to doccloud creds to indicate whether encrypted (default is False)
+* COMPLETED: add boolean field to doccloud creds to indicate whether encrypted (default is False)

+* COMPLETED: make the conditional under `save_model` for `UserAdmin` bulletproof; currently it would not work properly if a user's DocumentCloud password included an = at the end, like the encrypted passwords all do
+	* e.g. starts with `gAAA` or ???
+	* better solution? add a field indicating password status (empty, unsecure, secure); e.g. empty is when it's `''` or `None`, unsecure 1) is when it was empty and is now not or 2) the last one doesn't match the current one before encrypting